 Teachers, catechists, those involved in parish ministry, and other members of school or parish staffs are allowed to establish Facebook® and other social networking groups or sites for personal use.
-Keep in mind that the policies and practices of the Archdiocesan AUP apply to all interactions on the Internet that may implicate the parish, school, archdiocese, or Church.
+Keep in mind that the policies and practices of the Acceptable Use and Responsibility Policy for Electronic Communications (Archdiocesan AUP) apply to all interactions on the Internet that may implicate the parish, school, archdiocese, or Church.
 Even if you’re engaging in private social interactions, you should strive to adhere to the Christian values that underlie the Archdiocesan AUP.

 Adults must maintain a healthy boundary between themselves and the young people they teach or mentor.
 Young people are not the peers of adults serving in a church or school.
 Therefore, adults shouldn’t allow minors to become overly friendly or familiar with them.
 For instance, minors shouldn’t be calling adults by a personal or familiar nickname and adults shouldn’t include them in an adult social circle.